supermemo-wiki/SuperMemo.Wiki/blogs/guillem/paul-vc-event.md

 - He has 6.5 years of experience with SRS.
 - He has a 27K+ card collection for just maths in mnemosyne.
-- He uses SUperMemo for everthing else than maths.
+- He uses SuperMemo for everthing else than maths.
 - He considers himself a math master.
 - He does not claim mastery in stoicism.
 - He considers himself a begginer to Incremental Reading.